cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 Returns key-value object, where a key is a domain (or subdomain) and a value is a key-value object contains the owner name (UNIX users), the path to the site root specified in the HTTP server config, and the domain status (main or alternative).

 ::: warning WARNING
 To make Python/Node.js/Ruby/PHP Selector workable, this script should be executed with user access and inside CageFS.
+When running this script as the user, you must limit answer scope to values, allowed for the user to view.
+E.g. if the control panel has two domains: <span class="notranslate">`user1.com`</span> and <span class="notranslate">`user2.com`</span>, and <span class="notranslate">`user1`</span> Unix user owns only one of them, you should not return second one even if <span class="notranslate">`--name`</span> argument is not set explicitly.
 :::

 **Usage example**